 Breaking the ice: contacting candidates through Scout

-If you’ve never used Scout before, you might be unsure abot how to make first contact with a potential candidate.
+If you’ve never used Scout before, you might be unsure about how to make first contact with a potential candidate.
+Check out the short video on the benefits Scout provides.

 However, Scout gives you the power to find and contact candidates who look like the perfect fit.
 This is our guide to making this first conversation smooth and successful.